American Civil Liberties Union v. Trump and Pence

 American Civil Liberties Union v.
 Trump and Pence, No. 1:17-cv-01351 (D.D.C.
-2017), is a case pending before the United States District Court for the District of Columbia.
-The plaintiffs, the watchdog group American Civil Liberties Union (ACLU), alleges that the defendants, President Donald Trump and the Vice President Michael Pence, are in violation of the Federal Advisory Committee Act by establishing the Presidential Advisory Commission on Election Integrity for the purpose of supporting the President’s "claim that he won the popular vote in the 2016 election—once millions of supposedly illegal votes are subtracted from the count."
+2017), is a case before the United States District Court for the District of Columbia.
+The plaintiffs, the watchdog group American Civil Liberties Union (ACLU), alleged that the defendants, President Donald Trump and the Vice President Michael Pence, were in violation of the Federal Advisory Committee Act by establishing the Presidential Advisory Commission on Election Integrity for the purpose of supporting the President's "claim that he won the popular vote in the 2016 election—once millions of supposedly illegal votes are subtracted from the count."

 Although the defendants were served immediately, because President Trump and Vice President Pence are being sued as elements of the United States government, no official action was required before September 8, 2017.

+The case was dismissed without prejudice on July 22, 2020, after the Presidential Advisory Commission on Election Integrity was disbanded.

 Background

 Kris Kobach had been the Secretary of State of Kansas since 2011 and was the Republican candidate for Governor of Kansas in the 2018 election.

 On November 20, 2016, President Trump asked Kobach to co-chair a commission ("Pence-Kobach Commission" or "PAEC") to investigate possible voting irregularities in the 2016 Presidential Election.
 Kobach is a defendant in a parallel lawsuit filed by Electronic Privacy Information Center (EPIC).